Updated Oct. 10, 2022

 Applies to all NUNM clinical employees and students, and non-clinical employees and students working or learning in a clinical setting.

-EXPOSED: Regardless of vaccination status, it is recommended that all individuals with COVID-19 exposures are tested immediately (but not earlier than 24 hours after the exposure) and, if negative, again 48 hours after the first negative test and, if negative, again 48 hours after the second negative test.
-This will typically be at day 1 (where day of exposure is day 0), day 3 and day 5.
+• Exposed: Regardless of vaccination status, it is recommended that all individuals with COVID-19 exposures are tested immediately (but not earlier than 24 hours after the exposure) and, if negative, again 48 hours after the first negative test and, if negative, again 48 hours after the second negative test.
+This will typically be at Day 1 (where day of exposure is Day 0), Day 3 and Day 5.
+A high-quality mask should be worn on campus through day 10.

 Non-Clinical Students and Employees